Nourish - What’s in Season: Irish Autumn Foods

 Sweet potatoes are one of my favourite veggies.

-They have a deliciously creamy texture and are sweet in flavour, making them ideal for both sweet and savoury dishes.
+They have a deliciously creamy texture and are sweet in flavour.
+Naturally, this makes them ideal for both sweet and savoury dishes.
 I’m talking sweet potato brownies and satiating sweet potato curries here people – yuuum!

 Sweet potatoes are rich in complex carbohydrates, dietary fiber and vitamins including beta-carotene, b vitamins and vitamin C.

-Sweet potatoes are wonderful baked, roasted or mashed, added to risottos, pasta dishes or curries.
-They’re also wonderful in sweet dishes – you’d be surprised where you can hide them.
+Additionally, they’re also are wonderful baked, roasted or mashed, added to risottos, pasta dishes or curries.
+Plus they’re wonderful in sweet dishes – you’d be surprised where you can hide them.

 No. 3 – Kale